UNC-Libraries/SCTS-Documentation/Additions.md

 When multiple people are involved in preparing a collection for discovery and use, it will be appropriate to use our more inclusive processing info statements <link> that acknowledge the expertise brought to bear by our collecting and format specialist colleagues.

-Other parts of the finding aid may or may not require updates.
+## Other parts of the finding aid that may or may not require updates:

 [Title and Date](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#title-and-date): Sometimes you will change a title from something narrow like Roslyn P. Holdzkom Diaries, to Roslyn P. Holdzkom Papers because the addition included other formats besides diaries.

-Don’t miss any of the 3 collection level places to edit date information.
+_Don’t miss any of the 3 collection level places to edit date information._

 [Extent](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#extent): This will almost certainly change.